JustinDFuller/justindfuller.com/content/posts/code/2023-02-11_my_javascript_style_guide.md

 Now, how can you succesfully understand and operate on your domain, if you cannot clearly see and understand what it is?

-Terrible frameworks, such as Angular.js, and awful paradigms such as Model View Controller (MVC) have led us to organize projects in incomprehensible ways.
+Terrible frameworks, such as Angular.js, and awful paradigms such as Model View Controller (MVC) have led us to organize projects in arbitrary and unhelpful ways.

-So, instead of organizing your project around something arbitrary, such as routes, organize it around domain concepts.
+So, instead of organizing your project around something meaningless to your product, such as routes, organize it around domain concepts.

 ### Prefer Fewer, Flatter Files